yurynovozhilov/MaterialMap/docs/OAUTH_SETUP.md

 ## Overview

-Material MAP now supports two authentication methods:
-1. **Personal Access Token** (legacy method)
-2. **GitHub OAuth** (recommended method)

-OAuth provides a better user experience as users don't need to manually create and manage tokens.
+Material MAP uses GitHub OAuth for authentication, providing a seamless user experience without the need to manually create and manage tokens.

 ## Development Mode